vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

-13 / Somaśarman, Somavam
+13 / Somaśarman, Somavaṁśa and Somasiddhānta

-. śa and Somasiddhānta

 297

-The Skandapurāṇa goes a step further in its mystification of the origins by affiliating Somaśarman to the lineage of Atri, the father of the Moon, that is to the Lunar Race, the Somavam
+The Skandapurāṇa goes a step further in its mystification of the origins by affiliating Somaśarman to the lineage of Atri, the father of the Moon, that is to the Lunar Race, the Somavaṁśa.

-. śa.
 45 There are indications that this powerful

 symbolism was not lost on the rulers of Dakṣiṇa Kosala.
 It can hardly be coincidence that the Junvānī inscription is a charter issued by a king who

-proclaims to belong to the Somavam
+proclaims to belong to the Somavaṁśa.

-. śa.
 46 After the theological and legendary

 superstructure, the actual paraṁparā  of Bhīmasoma is said to begin with Soma,